Tropical Storm Idalia inches closer to Florida as residents brace for impact

 “This thing hasn’t even gotten to Cuba yet, and the water in the Gulf is very, very warm and so that will provide some fuel for this thing to pick up some more speed,” DeSantis said.
 “As we know, these things can wobble, so Floridians along our Gulf Coast should be vigilant even if you're currently outside the cone.”

-In South Florida and the Keys, the forecast in the days ahead will feature a breezy pattern with passing downpours, with the ultimate track and intensity dictating the forecast locally.
+In South Florida, the forecast in the days ahead will feature a breezy pattern with passing downpours, with the ultimate track and intensity dictating the forecast locally.

+As for the Florida Keys -- on Sunday night, the Tropical Storm Watch for the Dry Tortugas was updated to a Tropical Storm Warning.

+Meanwhile, a Tropical Storm Watch was issued for the Lower Florida Keys, west of the west end of the Seven Mile Bridge.

 A slightly closer approach will increase the breeze and expected wet weather, while a system tracking west will dampen the resultant weather for the area.